Impeachment: Brazil

 In Brazil, as in most other Latin American countries, "impeachment" refers to the definitive removal from office.
 The president of Brazil may be provisionally removed from office by the Chamber of Deputies and then tried and definitely removed from office by the Federal Senate.
-The Brazilian Constitution requires that two-thirds of the Deputies vote in favor of the opening of the impeachment process of the President and that two-thirds of the Senators vote for impeachment.
+The Brazilian Constitution requires that two-thirds of the Deputies vote in favor of the opening of the impeachment process of the president and that two-thirds of the senators vote for impeachment.
 State governors and municipal mayors can also be impeached by the respective legislative bodies.
-Article 2 of Law no. 1.079, from 10 April 1950, or "The Law of Impeachment", states that "The crimes defined in this law, even when simply attempted, are subject to the penalty of loss of office, with disqualification for up to five years for the exercise of any public function, to be imposed by the Federal Senate in proceedings against the President of the Republic, Ministers of State, Ministers of the Supreme Federal Tribunal, or the Attorney General."
+Article 2 of Law no. 1.079, from 10 April 1950, or "The Law of Impeachment", states that "The crimes defined in this law, even when simply attempted, are subject to the penalty of loss of office, with disqualification for up to five years for the exercise of any public function, to be imposed by the Federal Senate in proceedings against the president of the republic, ministers of state, ministers of the Supreme Federal Tribunal, or the attorney general."

-Initiation: An accusation of a responsibility crime against the President may be brought by any Brazilian citizen however the President of the Chamber of Deputies holds prerogative to accept the charge, which if accepted will be read at the next session and reported to the President of the Republic.
+Initiation: An accusation of a responsibility crime against the president may be brought by any Brazilian citizen; however, the president of the Chamber of Deputies holds prerogative to accept the charge, which if accepted will be read at the next session and reported to the president of the republic.

-Extraordinary Committee: An extraordinary committee is elected with member representation from each political party proportional to that party's membership.
-The President is then allowed ten parliamentary sessions for defense, which lead to two legislative sessions to form a rapporteur's legal opinion as to if impeachment proceedings will or will not be sent for a trial in the Senate.
-The rapporteur's opinion is voted on in the Committee; and on a simple majority it may be accepted.
-Failing that, the Committee adopts an opinion produced by the majority.
-For example, if the rapporteur's opinion is that no impeachment is warranted, and the Committee vote fails to accept it, then the Committee adopts the opinion to proceed with impeachment.
-Likewise, if the rapporteur's opinion is to proceed with impeachment, but it fails to achieve majority in the Committee, then the Committee adopts the opinion not to impeach.
-If the vote succeeds, then the rapporteur's opinion is adopted.
+Extraordinary Committee: An extraordinary committee is established, consisting of members from each political party in proportion to their party's membership.
+The committee is responsible for assessing the need for impeachment proceedings.
+The president is given ten parliamentary sessions to present their defense.
+Following this, two legislative sessions are held to allow for the formulation of a legal opinion by a rapporteur regarding whether or not impeachment proceedings should be initiated and brought to trial in the Senate.

+The rapporteur's opinion is subject to a vote within the committee.
+If the majority accepts the rapporteur's opinion, it is deemed adopted.
+However, if the majority rejects the rapporteur's opinion, the committee adopts an alternative opinion proposed by the majority.
+For instance, if the rapporteur recommends against impeachment but fails to secure majority support, the committee will adopt the opinion to proceed with impeachment.
+Conversely, if the rapporteur advises impeachment but does not obtain majority approval, the committee will adopt the opinion not to impeach.

+If the committee vote is successful, the rapporteur's opinion is considered adopted, thereby determining the course of action regarding impeachment.